CIO/G-6 leads Army network modernization to deliver timely, trusted and shared information for the Army and its mission partners.

 In addition to these priorities, the CIO/G6 is also focused on:

-Cybersecurity - The Cybersecurity Directorate provides direction and guidance for cybersecurity policy, architecture, and resourcing to ensure the confidentiality, integrity, availability, and repudiation of Army data.
+Cybersecurity and Information Assurance - The Cybersecurity Directorate provides direction and guidance for cybersecurity policy, architecture, and resourcing to ensure the confidentiality, integrity, availability, and repudiation of Army data.

-Operations & Architecture - The Operations and Architecture Directorate drives innovation and modernization across the Army by developing and maintaining an integrated enterprise architecture, propagating data and service standards, and applying comprehensive program management rigor to IT investments.
+Architecture and Integration - The Architecture and Integration Directorate drives innovation and modernization across the Army by developing and maintaining an integrated enterprise architecture, propagating data and service standards, and applying comprehensive program management rigor to IT investments.

 Enterprise Cloud Management Office - The Enterprise Cloud Management Office is a centralized resource to establish the cloud environment to synchronize and integrate cloud efforts across Army.